Edvinkajen/NextRound/README.md

 - Implement sepaerate fuel gauge ic or implement circuitry for [BatterySense](https://github.com/rlogiacco/BatterySense) by rlogiacco.
 - Implement party modes.
 - Finish mobile app.
 - Review alternatives to electret, thats not as sensitive to moisture.
-Hydrophobic membrane and higher sensitivity?
+Hydrophobic membrane and higher sensitivity is maybe enough?

 > [!WARNING]
 > This project is intended for educational and entertainment purposes only.
 It is not a certified medical device and must not be used for legal or safety-critical decisions such as driving.